Preventing aircraft accidents & incidents

 Epic’s structured and standardized pilot training program is designed to address our customer profile.
 Every new Epic pilot is contractually obligated — regardless if the plane is new or used — to receive and pass this comprehensive training:

 - Remote learning with Epic’s online learning management system

 - On-the-ground training

 - Supervised simulator training in Flight Safety International’s Frasca E1000 GX simulator

 - Mentored in-air flight instruction with one of Epic’s factory-trained pilot instructors

 Additionally, each year Epic brings together its owners, pilots and partners for a multi-day schedule of education sessions led by world-renowned aviation safety experts and specialists.

 Our number one priority is to keep our people and planes safe.
-We’ve invested heavily to raise the industry’s safety standard over the last 15 years, and we’ll continue to invest in the decades to come.
+We’ve invested heavily to raise the industry’s safety standard, and we’ll continue to invest in the decades to come.
 We are — and will continue to be — the safest aircraft in our class.
 The Epic Safety Program is at the cornerstone of everything we do.